shishirraven/zero-to-webdesigner/docs/bootstrap-grid.md

 # Bootstrap Grid.

+Let me guess, you are a person who wants to arrange elements such as logo, headline, call to action button in a layout on your page.
+If that is true, you are in the right place.

+Let me explain you some basic terminologies before I move into explaining how you can use Bootstrap grid utilities to arrange things systemacially onto your page.

+## Layouts
+The elements on the page can be arranged in many different layouts.
+But a good layout is the one which places things considering the convenience of the target user.
+To help you understand more about this.
+Check some layouts of top popular websites.

+1. Google.com

 Every page has some sort of layout.
 Layout very simply means how we place the content on the website.
 For example